Luxsan-I/OOPLAB5/README.md

 ### 2. Discuss complexity analysis results
-#### MyDoublyLinkedList
+1. MyDoublyLinkedList
 addFirst(T data) -- Time complexity: O(1)
-Only creates a new node and updates head, tail, and pointers.
-No traversal of the linked list is required, resulting in constant time
+- Only creates a new node and updates head, tail, and pointers
+- No traversal of the linked list is required, resulting in constant time